mikolalysenko/conway-hart/README.md

 Usage
 =====
 Conway/Hart notation is a way of specifying spherical polyhedra by subdividing regular polyhedra.
 The way it works is that you first specify a **seed** polyhedra, and then apply a sequence of **operators**.
+Each of these methods returns a javascript object with three fields:

+* `name`: The name of the solid.
+* `faces`: The faces of the solid, represented as a list of indices into the vertices.
+* `positions`: The positions of the vertices of the solid.

+You can also invoke the Conway operators directly.
+For example:

+    var ch = require("conway-hart");
+    ch.dual(ch.kis(ch.icosahedron(), 3));

+The convention is that the name of the method is just the same as the name of the operator in lower case.

 Seeds
 -----